tchedem/simple-laravel-api-with-performance/README.md

 This is a Laravel project

-# Disclaimer
+### Disclaimer

-The goal of this repo is to try out some simple developments things.
+The goal of this repo is to try out some developments, operations and security things.

-I use it only in my local env to simulate production envs.
+So it serve some purpose like's : simulate production envs.

 ### Features